vietstacker/Red-Hat-Service-Mesh-Demo/service-mesh/labs/02-microservice-deployment.md

 ![Microservice Diagram](../images/microservices-initial.png)

+### Remark: All the resources of Frontend and Backend app have to be deployed in $USERID project which we have created before.
+Make sure that if you create the following yaml files, you have to apply them in $USERID project

-## Deploy Frontend and Backend app
+## Deploy Backend app
 You start by deploying the catalog service to OpenShift.
 The sidecar proxy is automatically injected by annotated deployment with

 ```yaml